Detecting Majorana fermions in quasi-one-dimensional topological phases using nonlocal order parameters: Phases with added Translation Symmetry

-\textbf{Bosonic Classification}.
-1D gapped bosonic phases with local interactions are in correspondence with the unbroken subgroups $G'$ of symmetry group $G$ and their second cohomology group $H^{2}(G',\mathbb{C})$.\cite{ChenCOM,ChenCOHO} $H^{2}(G',\mathbb{C})$ is also the group of equivalence classes of projective representations $U$ of $G'$ with factor systems $\omega \in \mathbb{C}$, meaning $U(g_{1})U(g_{2}) = \omega(g_{1}, g_{2}) U(g_{1}g_{2})$.
-Projective representations $U,U'$ with factor systems $\omega, \omega'$ are equivalent if they differ by redefinitions of the representations, that is, if $U'(g) = \beta(g) U(g)$ with $\beta \in \mathbb{C}$.
-Certain complex phases associated with a projective representation are invariant under these gauge changes and are therefore characteristic of an equivalence class and of a quantum phase.
-These gauge-invariant quantities distinguish the symmetry-protected topological phases.
-The bosonic phases we obtain may be fully symmetric or involve symmetry breaking; as we will see, both classes can map to fully symmetric fermionic phases.
+In Refs.\citenum{ChenCOM},\citenum{ChenCOHO}, it was shown that 1D gapped bosonic phases with local interactions are in correspondence with the unbroken subgroups $G'$ of symmetry group $G$ and their second cohomology group $H^{2}(G',U(1))$.
+That is, given the symmetry group $G$ of a bosonic phase, its symmetries are either broken or unbroken ($G'$), and the latter subgroup can have different ``symmetry-protected topological orders." $H^{2}(G',U(1))$ is also the group of equivalence classes of projective representations $U$ of $G'$ with factor systems $\omega \in U(1)$.
+Qualitatively, projective representations of $G'$ reproduce the group multiplication of $G'$ up to a phase, meaning $U(g_{1})U(g_{2}) = \omega(g_{1}, g_{2}) U(g_{1}g_{2})$.
+However there is some redundancy in these representations: projective representations $U,U'$ with factor systems $\omega, \omega'$ are equivalent if they differ by a redefinition, that is, if $U'(g) = \beta(g) U(g)$ with $\beta \in U(1)$.
+This can be viewed as a kind of gauge equivalence.
+Certain complex phases associated with a projective representation, however, are invariant under these gauge changes and are therefore characteristic of an equivalence class and of a quantum phase.
+These gauge-invariant quantities, which are specified by $H^{2}(G',U(1))$, distinguish the bosonic symmetry-protected topological phases.

-We take a winding path in the Jordan-Wigner mapping to transform the fermionic cylinder into a 1D infinite bosonic chain; each unit cell accounts for one cylindrical ring and contains N spin-1/2 degrees of freedom (DOF).
+We take a winding path in the Jordan-Wigner mapping to transform the fermionic cylinder into a 1D infinite bosonic chain.
+Each bosonic unit cell accounts for one fermionic cylindrical ring and contains $N$ spin-1/2 degrees of freedom (DOF).
 The $\ZN$ fermion translation symmetry for the circumference, $a_{i,j} \rightarrow a_{i,(j+1)\bmod{N}}$, maps to a $\ZN$ symmetry internal to the unit cell, which we note is not translation of the spins.
+Crucially, any fermionic system also inherently must obey a $\Ztwo$ fermion parity symmetry (defined as $a_{i,j} \rightarrow -a_{i,j}$), and this maps to a local $\Ztwo$ symmetry of spins.
+Hence, the bosonic system has a $\Ztwo \times \ZN$ symmetry.
+To obtain fully symmetric fermionic phases, we will see that the corresponding bosonic phases may be fully or only partially symmetric.